Do Diamonds Have A Resale Value? Or Are They Worthless?

 As you can see, it really isn’t a straightforward yes or no answer as some Diamonds retain a decent amount of value and others, little to none, with things like:

-• The quality of the Diamond
+- The quality and weight of the Diamond

-• Whether it is natural or synthetic
+- Whether it is natural or synthetic

-• Where you sell it
+- Where you sell it

 All have a big impact on whether the stone has a resale value and how much you get for that stone when you sell it and I hope that this post has not only answered your question but also given you a bit more understanding as to how and why your Diamond is only worth a fraction of what you paid for it.